imedix2021/amed_sgan2020/README.md

 Division of Artificial Intelligence in Medicine, Jikei University, School of Medicine
 ### Table of contents
-1. Image preparation
+0. Image preparation
-2. StyleGAN2 implementation
-3. Generation of images
-4. InceptionResNetV2 implementation
-5. Training with real images
+1. Training for image classification
-6. Testing a model trained with　real images
+     1-1.
+InceptionResNetV2 training with real images
-7. Filtering the synthetic images
-8. Traning with the synthetic images
-9. Testing a model trained with synthetiv images
+     1-2.
+Generation of synthetic images by StyleGAN2 1-3.
+Selection of synthetic images by trained model of real images 1-4.
+InceptionResNetV2 training with synthetic images
+2. InceptionRexNetV2 test and comparison of two models
-10. Comparision of real and synthetic case: Statistical analysis
+3. Statistical analysis

 ![プレゼンテーション1](https://user-images.githubusercontent.com/47726033/111577690-1e00b700-87f6-11eb-8f5a-80e03be56180.jpg)
 Figure1.
 Overall workflow